 Ben Livingston was born in Victoria, Texas in 1958 and makes his artwork and home in Austin with his family.

-I like being on to something.
-That's why my life plays out like a surf safari, filled with hundreds of seasons, paddling into countless waves of random curiosity coupled with an obsession to report the experience.
-I'm pretty sure it's no different than paleo-man drawing epic hunt and creation stories all over cave walls.
+Because I really like being on to something, my life plays out like an endless summer filled with rolling waves of curiosity coupled with an obsession to report the experience.
+I imagine it’d be pretty similar to paleo-man drawing hunt and creation stories all over cave walls.

 As a boy, my father and I used to sit together in a delightfully smelly wild onion patch on the banks of the Guadalupe River.
 He read Rudyard Kipling stories to me while I fidgeted around, imagining the life of an Indian cobra-fighting mongoose.
 One day, as Dad was reading away, I put my face down in the onion grass for a “bug’s eye view.”
 There I was, onion smell in my nose, breeze on my skin, watching the grass stir the blue sky, and I saw that the space between the leaves was as real and active as the things I could see.
 That space—where the invisible force and fragility of nature is in direct relationship with the tangible world—inspires the hell out of me.
 It’s the undercurrent of everything I do.